guru-CAST/AIP_SnapshotCleaner/README.md

 - PyYAML

 Use the supplied ``requirements.txt`` file to install these dependent packages.
-To install these depenecies, use the pip command from the command prompt: ``pip -r requirements.txt``.
+To install these depenecies, use the pip command from the command prompt: ``pip install -r requirements.txt``.

 ## First time setup
 1. Copy the files and folder into a folder named AIP_SnapshotCleaner.